openaudible/openaudible_docker/README.md

 * But it does allow a user to try the software in a containerized, accessible-from-anywhere way.

 ## TODO items
+* Add a user/password for accessing the VM
 * Perhaps experiment with Ubuntu Kiosk Mode, to disable terminal, su, etc?
+OpenAudible and system file browser.
 * lock down "su" root ability (change root password?)
 * Document how to access the "config" volume so you can access any converted books from the host machine.